MathieuSeraphim/SPDTransNet/_z_miscellaneous/documentation/4 - The SPDTransNet Model.md

 *Work in progress.
-This documentation should be completed by the end of September 2023.
+This documentation should be completed by the end of the week (sorry for the delay).
 In the meantime, do not hesitate to [contact us](mailto:mathieu.seraphim@unicaen.fr) for more information.*